amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 deployment.apps/demo created
 {{< /output >}}

+{{% notice note %}}
+Recall our earlier discussion about manifest generation.
+If you are struggling to recall the many attributes of a deployment manifest, this may help fill in the gaps for you: `kubectl create deployment dummy --image dummy:1.0 --dry-run=client -o yaml`
+{{% /notice %}}

 {{< step >}}Now check you can `kubectl exec` into your singleton pod via its deployment.{{< /step >}}
 ```bash
 kubectl -n dev exec deployment/demo -it -- curl http://localhost:80